dataluscorp/browser/docs/performance/memory/dmd.md

 ## Building and Running

-### Nightly Firefox
+### Nightly Datalus

-The easiest way to use DMD is with the normal Nightly Firefox build, which has DMD already enabled in the build.
+The easiest way to use DMD is with the normal Nightly Datalus build, which has DMD already enabled in the build.
 To have DMD active while running it, you just need to set the environment variable `DMD=1` when running.
 For instance, on OSX, you can run something like:

-    DMD=1 /Applications/Firefox\ Nightly.app/Contents/MacOS/firefox
+    DMD=1 /Applications/Datalus\ Nightly.app/Contents/MacOS/datalus

 You can tell it is working by going to about:memory and looking for "Save DMD Output".
 If DMD has been properly enabled, the "Save"